vimpostor/blog/content/intercepting-syscalls.md

 For most architectures, the kernel can also JIT compile eBPF to native machine code.

 Essentially the BPF instruction set has two registers, A and X, but the kernel C definitions refer to them as `BPF_K` and `BPF_X`.
-We can load into these registers with the `BPF_LD` instruction (e.g. 32-bit wide with `BPF_W`) and we can compare a register value with a given value with `BPF_JMP` instructions.
+We can load into these registers with the `BPF_LD` instruction (e.g. 32-bit wide with `BPF_W`) and `BPF_JMP` instructions allow us to jump based on comparing a register value with a given value.
 For example `BPF_JUMP(BPF_JMP+BPF_JGE+BPF_X, 42, jt, jf)` will increase the instruction pointer by `jt`, if the value in the X register is greater or equal to 42.
 Otherwise it will increase it by `jf`.
 The instruction pointer will also further be increased by one after each instruction.

-With the `BPF_RET` instruction we can finally return a value, which the kernel will then use to decide what to do with the system call.
+With the `BPF_RET` instruction we can finally return a value, which the kernel then will use to decide what to do with the system call.
 So a BPF filter to intercept a certain set of system calls `nrs` of length `len` would look a little something like this:

 ```c